mjxu96/carlaviz/examples/README.md

 ./CarlaUE4.sh

 # 2. pull and launch the docker image
-#    if you run this command in a remote machine, replace localhost
+#    if you run this command in a remote machine, replace CARLAVIZ_HOST_IP
 #    with the ip address of the machine where you run this command,
 #    otherwise, keep it as localhost
 docker pull mjxu96/carlaviz:0.9.9 # based on your carla version